-Your Wi-Fi network is a convenient wireless internet gateway, and because you don’t want a connection with an old hooligan who walks past your home, you are securing your network with a password, right?
-You probably have to secure your network through more bulletproof WPA security protocol as you know how easy it is to crack a WEP password.
+Your Wi-Fi network is a convenient wireless internet gateway, and because you don’t want a connection with any old hooligan who walks past your home, you are securing your network with a password.
+You probably have to secure your network through a more bulletproof WPA security protocol, as you know how easy it is to crack a WEP password.

-Here’s the bad news: A new, free, open-source tool named Reaver uses a wireless router security hole and can crack current passwords on most routers relatively easily.
+Here’s the bad news: Reaver’s new, free, open-source tool uses a wireless router security hole and can crack current passwords on most routers relatively easily.
 How to break a WPA or WPA2 password with Reaver step by step— and protect your network from attacks by Reaver.

-On average Reaver will recover the target AP’s plain text WPA/WPA2 passphrase in 4-10 hours, depending on the AP.
-In practice, it will generally take half this time to guess the correct WPS pin and recover the passphrase.
+On average, Reaver will recover the target AP’s plain text WPA/WPA2 passphrase in 4-10 hours, depending on the AP.
+It will generally take half this time to guess the correct WPS pin and recover the passphrase.
 Researcher said!

 Penetration testing with Reaver – Kali Linux Tutorial

 First, in monitoring mode, we should set up our wireless device.

 Type: airmon-ng start wlan0

 You should notice the device configuration in monitor mode: wlan0mon